lautiamkok/koa-realtime/README.md

 Koa Realtime
 ===========

-> Creating a realtime application with Koa, RethinkDB, Socket.io and Nuxt.
+> Creating a realtime Koa application with RethinkDB, Socket.io and Nuxt.

 Quick start
 =============